Braves set to host Governor's Dinner

-The baseball world will focus on West Villages next month, as the first full Atlanta Braves Spring Training season dawns at the new Cool Today Park.
+WEST VILLAGES — The baseball world will focus on West Villages next month, as the first full Atlanta Braves spring training season dawns at the new Cool Today Park.

 The Governor’s Baseball Dinner is set for Feb.
-16 at Cool Today Park, the Spring Training home for the Atlanta Braves at 18800 S. West Villages Parkway.
+16 at Cool Today Park, the Spring Training home for the Atlanta Braves, organizers announced.

 “It’s a prestigious event for our community and the city of North Port to be able to welcome the governor and dignitaries that attend each year, as well as team representatives,” said Shelby Connett, director of sports for Visit Sarasota County.